Veteran-Owned | 25+ Years | 181+ Five-Star Reviews

 Yes.
 Our process is low-moisture and safe for Miami condo regulations.

 Cloudy Tile After Installation?
-Don’t Replace It — Correct It.
+Don't Replace It, Correct It.

 Polymer grout haze removal in Miami requires experience, not chemicals.
+If your floor looks permanently dirty or cloudy after installation, we’ll inspect it and give you a clear answer.